 I think probably a combination of both.
 You know, when I see, um, entrepreneurs who have, who are really micromanaging the people around them, um, I think that those are the people that go to and attend.
 You have to hire people that are smarter than you.
 So we always try to do, what I try to do is really build people around me that are smarter than me.

 Sean Elan: [14:22]

 You know, look, I’m the first one and a meeting to say, look, you tell me.
-I mean you’re the marketing person who telling me if we’re doing this the right way, you telling me what we should be doing.
+I mean you’re the marketing person who told me if we’re doing this the right way, you telling me what we should be doing.
 So, I think that that’s where the situation changes where those are the entrepreneurs that don’t believe they should be hiring someone smarter and you should only hire people you believe should know a bit more than you do in those situations.
 Now, as the owner, you know, I’m always going to have the final say, I’m going to know certain things outside of that room that they may not understand that will change our decision on certain things.
-Or for the most part you know, I really rely on people to be able to bring your expertise to the table.
+Or for the most part, you know, I really rely on people to be able to bring your expertise to the table.
 So, you know, it breaks my heart to hear about people that are being micromanaged.
-But I’m like your friend, like you said you were talking about, um, to me it’s about managers or founders that are either in secure don’t understand yet, in order for you to be better, you have to hire people.
+But I’m like your friend, like you said you were talking about, um, to me it’s about managers or founders that are either insecure don’t understand yet, in order for you to be better, you have to hire people.

 Gene Hammett: [15:13]

 What you’ve mentioned hiring quite a few times through this.
 And I know the whole adage of shit coming in and leaves you shit coming out.
 And if you think about from a company standpoint, you want to hire great people so that they, when they’re great.
 What have you learned in your journey about hiring that you can share with us about this entrepreneur spirit?